The Five-App Circus: A Love Story Between Your Business and Tools That Hate Each Other

 Junk Cycle

-Five platforms, 22 manual steps per job, constant errors.
-One automated flow replaced all of it, dispatchers now handle twice the volume.
+Five platforms, 22 manual steps per job, and errors that nobody could trace.
+One integrated flow replaced all of it.
+Dispatchers now handle twice the volume.

 Case Study